RanGlad12/ATG.AI/README.md

 ## Installation
 There are two options for how to install this project.
 ### In Google Colab
-Clone the repository, open https://colab.research.google.com/ in your browser and load the ATG_AI.ipynb notebook.
+Clone the repository to get ATG_AI.ipynb (you may alternatively just copy its text and create your own .ipynb), open https://colab.research.google.com/ in your browser and load the ATG_AI.ipynb notebook.
 Click run all.
 You may upload your own video and enter its path in the argument for
 ```
 !python squat_judge.py /path/of/your/video
 ```